jangroth/aws-certification-notes/devops-engineer-professional.md

     * You attach an Elastic Load Balancing load balancer to a layer, or detach one from a layer.

 #### Deploy
-* Occurs when you run a Deploy command.
+* Occurs when you run a *Deploy* command.

 #### Undeploy
-* Occurs when you run a Undeploy command,
+* Occurs when you run a *Undeploy* command,

 #### Shutdown
 * Occurs after you direct AWS OpsWorks Stacks to shut an instance down but before the associated Amazon EC2 instance is actually terminated.

 ### Under the hood
+* CloudWatch event integration
+  * Can configure event rules to trigger alarms
 * Under the hood
 	* *OpsWorks* **agent**
 		* Configuration of machines